-NOTE: If the patient replies "Cancel" that will also set the appointment confirmation status to cancel.
-However, it will also disable text messaging for the patient so this keyword should be avoided.
+NOTE: If the patient replies "Cancel" that will set the appointment confirmation status to cancel.
+However, it will also disable text messaging for the patient so you should avoid using this as a keyword.

 Phone Reminder Confirmation

-Patients may receives an automated call from your practice with an Interactive Voice Response explaining their appointment details and asking to confirm.
-When Patients press 1 they will confirm their appointment.
+Patients may receive an automated call from your practice with an Interactive Voice Response (IVR) explaining their appointment details and asking them to confirm.
+When patients press 1 they will confirm their appointment.
 Read more on setting up automated messages.

 You can also use SHIFT + CLICK to confirm one or multiple appointments.

-NOTE: You cannot manually mark appointments as reschedule or cancel in WELL, but if you cancel in your EMR, the appointment will immediately be removed from WELL.
+NOTE: You cannot manually mark appointments as reschedule or cancel in WELL, but if you cancel the appintment in your electronic medical record (EMR), the appointment will immediately be removed from WELL.